AymanZahran/AzureMachineLearningAppCICD/README.md

 ## Instructions
 Architectural Diagram

-That is an overview of how DevOps Automation is works.
+That is an overview of DevOps Automation works.
 It is a simple overview not a full, it could be enhanced with many advanced stuff.
 What we will focus here is CI-CD Pipeline on Microsoft Azure

 <img width="1362" alt="Screen Shot 2021-04-02 at 2 20 46 PM" src="https://user-images.githubusercontent.com/22683614/113415237-137e1a00-93bf-11eb-8a09-4e2f2dc395bf.png">